 Do Whale Sharks Have Teeth?
 Do They Bite?

 Whale sharks technically have rows of small teeth, but they are used for filtering plankton rather for biting.
 Even an accidental close encounter with a whale shark mouth can’t result in a bite.

 Their jaws and attached muscles aren’t like those of other sharks.
 They don’t eat anything larger than shrimp and very small fish along with plankton.

 Can a Whale Shark Swallow a Person?

 Despite their huge mouths, which reach 5-6 feet in width (see my photos below,) whale sharks have an esophagus that measures only inches in diameter (source.)
-So there is no possible way a whale shark could swallow a human.
-And in fact, whale sharks will immediately spit out anything that isn’t on their dietary menu (source: Smithsonian Magazine.)
+There is no possible way a whale shark could swallow a human.
+In fact, whale sharks will immediately spit out anything that isn’t on their dietary menu (source: Smithsonian Magazine.)